 By day, he was a mild-mannered professor of physics.
 By night, he was the midnight phantom of a Harvard lecture hall.
-But today, because of his unusual experiments with ordinary seat cushions, Wallace Clement Sabine is known as the father of architectural acoustics.
+Today, because of his unusual experiments with seat cushions, Wallace Clement Sabine is known as the father of architectural acoustics.

-Wallace Sabine was the physicist credited with the modern science of architectural acoustics.
-Sabine attended Harvard University for graduate studies in physics and was appointed assistant professor of physics in 1890.
-Although he neglected to take a Ph.D., Sabine devoted himself to teaching instead.
-His courses become some of the most popular in the department.
+Wallace Sabine is the physicist credited with the modern science of architectural acoustics.
+Sabine attended Harvard University for graduate studies in physics.
+He was appointed assistant professor of physics in 1890.
+Although, he neglected to take a Ph.D., Sabine devoted himself to teaching instead.
+In fact, his courses become some of the most popular in the department.

 Testing Acoustics with Seat Cushions

-In 1895, Sabine embraced the challenge to turn an acoustically impossible lecture hall at Harvard into a usable room.
-For several years Sabine and his assistants experimented with and observed sound characteristics of the room.
-Some nights they would borrow hundreds of seat cushions from the Sanders Theater which was known for it’s acoustic excellence.
-Using organ pipes, they would measure the time it took for different frequencies of sound to become inaudible with different materials.
+In 1895, Sabine embraced a challenge: to turn an acoustically impossible lecture hall at Harvard into a usable room.
+For several years, Sabine and his assistants experimented with and observed sound characteristics of the room.
+At this time, they would borrow hundreds of seat cushions from the Sanders Theater.
+The theater is known for its acoustic excellence.
+Using organ pipes, they’d measure the time it took for different frequencies of sound to become inaudible with different materials.
 Every morning following these experiments Sabine and his assistants would return both the lecture hall and the Sanders Theater to their original states for use that day.
-Based on information gained in his experiments Sabine developed an equation that made it possible to calculate and predict reverberation time in a room.
+Based his experiments, Sabine developed an equation that made it possible to calculate and predict reverberation time in a room.

 The Boston Music Hall

-In 1900, armed with his recent findings, Sabine undertook the job of acoustical consultant for the New Boston Music Hall.
+In 1900, Sabine undertook the job of acoustical consultant for the New Boston Music Hall.
 After analyzing the completed designs for the hall, Sabine determined that it would have been an acoustical nightmare.
 Utilizing Sabine’s knowledge and experience, a new design was developed and the hall was completed.
 The New Boston Music Hall, now known as Symphony Hall is still said to be one of the best concert halls in the world.